Dedicated to the wonderful island of Madeira, its wines, its wonderful cuisine and its welcoming people.

 Change the water several times until they have expelled any sand or grit.

-Boil the shrimps and langostines in water seasoned with a little salt.
+Boil the shrimps and langoustines in water seasoned with a little salt.
 Reserve the cooking water.
-Peel the shrimps and cut them into pieces, leave the langostines whole.
+Peel the shrimps and cut them into pieces, leave the langoustines whole.

 Bring the water back to the boil, add the shrimp heads and shells, simmer for 10 minutes.
 (Strain and keep this stock).